Leave Outside The Rules (LOTR)

 At ICS Legal we acknowledge that not all applications may fall within the Immigration rules.
 On this note the Home Office may under the current immigration concessions exercise their discretion to grant leave to remain to a person even though the person does not meet the criteria of the Immigration Rules, Humanitarian Protection or Discretionary Leave.

 Further, the Home Office may grant leave to enter or remain in any other particularly compelling circumstances.
 The type of leave to be granted in these kinds of cases will be “leave outside the Rules” although this will probably be very rare.
+In all cases, you must not fall under the general grounds of refusal as set out on Part 9 of the Immigration Rules.

 The intention is that, wherever possible, the majority of applications which fall outside the Immigration Rules will now be considered within the Humanitarian Protection and Discretionary Leave criteria.
 However, it is still likely that a small number of applications the Secretary of State or an Immigration Officer may exercise discretion and grant leave to someone who does not meet the requirements of the Immigration Rules, or the Humanitarian Protection or Discretionary Leave criteria, as well as a general discretion to grant such leave.